Shantae: Half-Genie Hero: Release

 Along with its digital release, Marvelous USA published a retail edition of the PlayStation 4, PlayStation Vita, and Wii U versions of the game in North America.
 The limited "Risky Beats" edition contains a thirty track soundtrack CD.
 A version for the Nintendo Switch was released digitally on June 8, 2017, while a physical "Ultimate Edition" including all DLC released on April 3, 2018.

 Expansions

-As part of additional stretch goals fulfilled during the game's Kickstarter campaign, additional story campaigns featuring alternate playable characters and gameplay styles have been added to the game as downloadable content.
+As part of additional stretch goals fulfilled during the game's Kickstarter campaign, additional story campaigns featuring alternate playable characters and gameplay styles have been added to the game as downloadable content (DLC).
 Players who supported the game's Kickstarter received all DLC for free, along with additional in-game rewards for higher-tier backers.
-The game's "Ultimate Edition" release includes all downloadable expansions, including the content previously exclusive to Kickstarter backers.
+The game's "Ultimate Edition" release includes all DLC expansions, including the content previously exclusive to Kickstarter backers.